Rewind789/wanderer-obsidian-archive/content/other/quotes.md

 ### Other Highlight Quotes
 1. "I can't make tea because my parents don't let me and I don't have a microwave" - Ethan T
+2. _school trip to parliament, many politicians talking over each other_ “Everyone calm down.
+I want to remind you that you are meant to set an example for Perth Modern School” - **Speaker in the legislative council**

 [Highlight Conversation]